Skip to main content

 One instance.
 Many merchants.

 You operate the software.
 Each merchant is a tenant with their own wallet, API keys, and end-users.
 Payments flow in, references tag them to the right merchant, and the smart contract sweeps settled funds to the merchant's own cold wallet.
+It's the Payment Facilitator / Payment ISO / white-label gateway pattern — on stablecoin rails, with no sponsor bank and no underwriting.

 Cold wallets · per merchant